DaveyGraham/Daveys_Deadband/README.md

 ![Screenshot (170)](https://github.com/user-attachments/assets/910cda5a-5d79-4871-9270-1e015568426b)

-Below: The same bands, alternating bands inverted.
+Below: The same bands with alternating bands inverted.
 Note that positive and negative offsets will cancel each other out, and that the final waveform is a version that has been 'collapsed down'.

 ![Screenshot (171)](https://github.com/user-attachments/assets/7c63b4b7-cee6-4831-8ee4-62eae532ef7b)